archerydwd/cb_sakila/README.md

 ==

 To create the database, we need to login and enter a few commands.
 Please note, if this is your first time using mysql, the first time you login and enter a password, this acts as setting a password.
 If you don't want to set a password (bad idea) just hit enter when it requests the password.
+I am going to use 'password' as mine for this app.

 ```
 mysql -u root -p